hubrigant/dotfiles/README.md

 ## Documentation
 Besides the documentation for each module/plugin I've used and for ZSH itself, I've been [compiling a cheatsheet of Vim commands/key mappings](vim-cheatsheet.md) for the various Vim plugins.

+Of particular note, I have remapped my keyboard layout via Karabiner configs to swap the escape and caps-lock keys since I use Vim so much.
+If you use your caps-lock more often than your escape key, there is a 2nd profile with the normal layout.